preelshh/preelshh/README.md

 ###

 <p align="left">I'm from the Bay Area and I'm studying hard at UCLA.
-I like math and machine learning, being creative with software development, and daydreaming about making my own indie-rpg videogame.</p>
+I like math and machine learning, being creative with software development, and daydreaming about making my own indie videogame.</p>

 ###